AlgebraicJulia/DataMigrations.jl/docs/src/index.md

 CurrentModule = AlgebraicDataMigrations
 ```

-`AlgebraicDataMigrations.jl` is a Julia library for...
+`AlgebraicDataMigrations.jl` is a Julia library for performing complex categorical data migrations.